 Businesses will generate more revenue if their information technology and marketing professionals strategize more effectively.

 For instance, success in e-commerce is increasingly challenging for companies that want to dominate in brand preference, customer loyalty and word-of-mouth advertising.
-A study shows Internet shoppers are more demanding in the three Cs — channels, choices and convenience.
+Consumers want more choices, channels and convenience.

 So companies must be able to get better returns on their IT and marketing investments.
 The chief information officer and chief marketing officer must communicate better with the CEO and with each other, as well.